akprasadan/Summer2021ML/docs/_sources/quickguide.md.txt

         - Whether or not we wish to standardize X before hand (default is yes): set `standardized = True`.

 - Step 3: Fit the model and evaluate.
-    - As soon as we instantiate our model, it will fit on the training data, give us the coefficient vector along with the train and test error.
+    - As soon as we instantiate our model, it will fit on the training data, give us the coefficient vector along with the train and test error (the MSE to be precise).

     ```
     model = Linear(features = X,